saschazepter/hg-git/hggit/helptext/config.rst

     $ echo "[paths]\ndefault = https://github.com/torvalds/linux" > .hg/hgrc
     $ hg pull

-  …and be extremely patient.
+  ...and be extremely patient.
 Please note that converting very large repositories may take *days* rather than mere *hours*, and may run into issues with available memory for very long running clones.
 Even any small, undiscovered leak will build up when processing hundreds of